Rakhyvel/Orng/docs/rationales.md

 # Rationales
 > Because it is easy for little monkeys to forget!

+## Injective mapping from syntax to behavior
+Probably the biggest gripe I have with languages like C++ is that it's near impossible to tell where side effects happen.
+Code can throw exceptions out from under you, functions can be called implicitly, there's no way to ctrl+f your way through a file to find where a variable is declared, type conversions are entirely implicit, etc.

+Orng shall have a one-to-one correspondance between syntax and behavior.
+The way to model syntax is with ASTs, and the way to model behavior is through the codegen of an IR.
+So, for example, a call IR shall only be generated from a call AST.

+This does not necessarily go the other way, though.
+Through inlining optimizations, a call AST might not actually generate a call IR.
+I think this is fine.

 ## No `backtick identifiers`.
 I thought it might be a cool idea if backticks could delimit the bounds of identifiers, so that you could have anything as an identifier.
 Keywords, spaces, symbols, all of it.
 However, now I am not so sure this is a good idea.
 Not only would this be rather unreadable, it would be trickier to codegen.